 Does not imply person featured in photograph had the CoolSculpting® treatment or any other procedure

 Like seasons, holidays are milestones of our year and often when we feel like we need to sparkle the most.
 (It’s also when our social calendars tend to be the busiest.)
 That’s why every doctor’s office is crowded with patients around Thanksgiving and Christmas.
 “The holidays are a super exciting time . . .
 We see a big rush of people,” says Dr. Shridharani.
 “We always want to make sure that they have a few days of what I call ‘social downtime,’ in case they have [any side effects such as] some swelling.”
 Possible downtime is always something to factor in, and treatments take time to achieve their full effect, so don’t wait till the day before the company holiday party to get injectable wrinkle reducers or fillers.

 Federal holidays and long weekends can also work to your advantage when it comes to a treatment schedule.
 “We see a huge uptick over long weekends for women that are in the workforce,” says Dr. Durkin.
 Scheduling a procedure for a holiday can provide a little more recovery time.

-With these ideas in mind, your doctor can advise on what treatments are right for you and help you formulate a top-view plan that incorporates them all effectively and easily.
+With these ideas in mind, your licensed provider can advise on what treatments are right for you and help you formulate a top-view plan that incorporates them all effectively and easily.
 For each kind of treatment, there are a few standards to consider.